cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 ### Fun with Reverse Zones

-Now we get a chance to see if our BIND9 / SAMBA integration is working by creating a reverse zone for our subnet.
+Now we get a chance to see if our BIND 9 / Samba integration is working by creating a reverse zone for our subnet.
 Our network is `10.42.0.0/16`, so we'll create a whole `/16` reverse zone: